Whether you are pleased with your assessment results or disappointed, this short guide can help you to get the most out of your feedback.

 If you are not sure about some of the terms your lecturer has used, the Glossary* on this page can help.
 If you are still unsure of your results or feedback, we recommend speaking with your lecturer

 Things did not quite go to plan.
-You may not be able to change the grade, but you have to forgive yourself.
-This is just one result of many, so learn from this and move on.
+You may not be able to change the grade, but by acknowledging it you can use this as a learning opportunity to improve.

 Be honest with yourself